 You have the right to be assured that your information will be kept confidential.
-The Health Department or school district will make contact with you in the manner and at the address or phone number you select.
+The Health Department or school district will contact you in the manner and at the address or phone number you select.
 You may be asked to put your request in writing.